RomaLetodiani/OTP/README.md

 # React OTP Authenticator

-A simple OTP (One-Time Password) authenticator built with React, TypeScript, and Tailwind CSS.
+React OTP Authenticator is a straightforward One-Time Password (OTP) authenticator application developed using React, TypeScript, and Tailwind CSS.
+It provides a seamless user experience for verifying email or phone numbers.

 ## Features

-- Three views: Start, OTP, and Success.
+- Four views: Start, OTP, and Success, Fail.
-- Enter email or phone number on the Start view.
+- Enter email or phone number on the [Start view](./design/1.%20StartView.png).
-- Four input fields on the OTP view for entering the OTP.
+- Four input fields for entering the OTP on [next View](./design/2.%20EmailOTP.png).
-- Success message and a "Start Again" button on the Success view.
+- Success message and a "Start Again" button on the [Success view](./design//3.%20Success.png).
+- Informative message and a "Try Again" button on the [Fail view](./design//5.%20FailView.png).

 ## Tech Stack